 Requirements for the Major in Educational Studies

-Ten courses are required: Education 201, 213, 215, or 247; 493; one practicum or internship; four electives in education (including at least two 300- or 400-level courses); and two approved courses from other departments or programs (see list of approved courses below).
+Ten courses are required: Education 201; 213, 215, or 217; 493; one practicum or internship; four electives in education (including at least two 300- or 400-level courses); and two electives in related departments, to be approved by the program director (see partial list of electives below).

 Honors in Educational Studies